softwaremill/asamal/README.md

 Notice the *$var* element - this is the variable that we have passed into context in our action.

+##### DELETE

+DELETE operation is very similar to GET, but is annotated with `pl.softwaremill.asamal.controller.annotation.Delete` annotation.
+All the GET rules apply.

+##### PUT

+PUT operation is very similar to GET, but is annotated with `pl.softwaremill.asamal.controller.annotation.Put` annotation.
+All the GET rules apply.

 ##### POST

 Writing POST actions is equally easy.
 Just annotate it with `pl.softwaremill.asamal.controller.annotation.Post`